dgc-cgn/CAS-Digital-Trust/public-information/grant-policy.md

 ### Roles and Responsibilites

 * **Conformity Assessment Body** is the accountable legal entity for the granting of a validation/verfication statement or a certification.
-For the purposes of this document, this definition is synonynomous with **Validation and Verification Body**
+For the purposes of this document and depending on the applicable standard, this definition may be synonynomous with **Validation and Verification Body** or **Certification Body**

 * **Certification Committee** is the accountable committee for the decision to granting of the validation/verification statement or certificate.
 The certfication committee is chaired by a senior official of the legal entity of conformity assessment body.
 Depending on the type of engagement,the certification committe may be an ad hoc committee or a standing committee.